kenthecope/SLAX/README.md

 * This script configures access interfaces to accept a tagged vlan with switch-option voip, and optionally a forwarding-class.
 The voice vlan
  *   and fowarding class wil be advertised to an attached media device if LLDP-MED is configured on the port.

+### disable-unused-trunks.slax
+* This script will add a description and/or disable any unuused trunk ports